Towe-el/frontend/README.md

 ### UI Development
 - **React.js** – Built with a component-based architecture for reusability and scalability.
 - **TailwindCSS** – Used for utility-first styling, enabling rapid, responsive design.
+- **Redux Toolkit** – Utilized for centralized and predictable state management across the application.
+It manages emotion data, selected cards, reading flow, and summary report state.
+Modular slices (emotionSlice, summarySlice) enable separation of concerns and easier debugging.
 - **Framer Motion** – Powered lightweight & interactive UI transitions, and fine-tuned animations for each emotion, including path-drawing, transform effects, and reverse-order rendering.

 ### Voice Input